bihalu/kubian/README.md

 TL;DR

-or you can easily try kubernetes with KubA ;-)
+or you can easily try kubernetes with Kubian ;-)
 Use the [quickstart](docs/quickstart.md) guide for this.

 # Description